jclaggett/seqex/README.md

 Sequence Expressions.
 Similar to regular expressions but able to describe arbitrary sequences of values (not just characters).

+## Status

+The core expression engine works and can be used to describe very complex patterns.
+It is not quick compared to regexes but I've used it to parse hundreds of files in a few seconds.
+The big item missing at this point is an analyzer for optimizing a sequence expression tree.
+I would not consider the API solid just yet but that will improve through use.

 ## Quick Start

 ```clojure